Society of Hispanic Professional Engineers By-Laws

 ARTICLE X

-Dues will be based on the financial needs of the organization at that time.
+Dues will be based on the organization's financial needs at that time.

 ARTICLE XI